Hollics/sp2ytplaylist/README.md

 # sp2ytplaylist

 ## ABOUT:
-> Program to choose which Spotify Playlist from your account you wish to convert to a Youtube Playlist
+> Program to choose which Spotify Playlist from your account you wish to convert to Youtube Playlist

 ## REQUIREMENTS:
 Python 3